KMKfw/kmk_firmware/docs/en/analogin.md

 ### External DAC with AnalogEvent

-Use an external ADC to adjust holdtap taptime at runtime between 20 and 2000 ms.
+Use an external ADC to adjust `HoldTap.tap_time` at runtime between 20 and 2000 ms.
-If no new readings occur: change rgb hue.
+If no new readings occur: change RGB hue.
-But carefull: if changed by more than 100 units at a time, the board will reboot.
+But careful: if changed by more than 100 units at a time, the board will reboot.

 ```python
 # setup of holdtap and rgb omitted for brevity